» Abstract Submission Instructions

 » Full Paper Submıssıon Instructıons

-You are invited to send your abstract to the 7th International Conference of Contemporary Affairs on Architecture and Urbanism which will be held online on 23-24 May 2024 in Alanya.
-At first participants should send their abstracts (in .doc or .docx file format).
+You are invited to send your abstract to the 9th International Conference of Contemporary Affairs on Architecture and Urbanism, which will be held online on 7-8 May 2026 in Istanbul.
+At first, participants should send their abstracts (in .doc or .docx file format).
 All abstracts submitted to the conference undergo a blind review process by two anonymous reviewers.
 The reviewers are chosen from the conference’s scientific review board.
 Typically, the field coordinators will seek reviewers’ feedback before considering your submission for acceptance.
 In that case, the field coordinator will wait until he/she receives all reviewer comments on your submission.
 The field coordinator will then e-mail you directly with a decision.

 Submit your abstract of no more than 150 words.
 Please download the given Abstract Template.
 You are requested to follow the format carefully for your abstract submission.
 Abstracts that do not apply to the correct format will be rejected.
 The primary language of the conference is English.
 We encourage you to send an informative abstract (complete abstract) which is a compendious summary of a paper’s substance including its background, purpose, methodology, results, and conclusion.